THUDM/iPrompt/README.md

 Poem Generation:
 https://pretrain.aminer.cn/apps/poetry.html

-Note that the demo version is updating frequently and may be more advanced than the repo version.
+Note that the demo version is updating frequently and may be different from the repo version.

 If you have any questions, please contact zoux18@mails.tsinghua.edu.cn